BlueBaseJS/docs/key-concepts/plugins/developing-an-analytics-plugin.md

 # Developing an Analytics Plugin

-You can add support for any analytics service provider by using the `bluebase.analytics.track` hook.
+You can add support for any analytics service provider by using the `bluebase.analytics.track` filter.

 ```typescript
 import { createPlugin } from '@bluebase/core';